ShivangeeRajput/BMI-Calculator/README.md

 ## *Shivangee Rajput*

 **BMI-Calculator ** An Android App to calculate Body Mass Index of a person .
+The calculator will give you an idea of how your weight compares to common values.
+Body Mass Index (or BMI) is calculated as your weight (in kilograms) divided by the square of your height (in metres) or BMI = Kg/M2.

 Time spent: **20** hours spent in total